HuskyGameDev/2025s-team5/tropical-tanks/file-structure-README.md

   Art: Repository for the game media...

-  -    Sound: music and sfx go here
+  -    Sounds: music and sfx go here

   -    Images: textures, pngs, etc go here if they are used by multiple objects